Kyoto Itinerary 4 Days: A City of a Million Temples

 You can walk from Eikan-do to Ginkaku-ji along the Philosopher’s Path.

 The Path is a tree-lined pedestrian walkway that runs along a canal.
-You’ll find temples, shrines, little Jizo statues with their red bibs, and a few cafes and restaurants.
+It is lined with temples, shrines, little Jizo statues with their red bibs, and a few cafes and restaurants.

-I’m sure that in the fall when the leaves turn color and in the spring when the cherry blossoms come out the walk is beautiful.
-If it’s the summer, it’s not all that special.
+I’m sure that the walk is beautiful in the fall, when the leaves turn color, and in the spring, when the cherry blossoms come out.
+If it’s summer, it’s not all that special.

 The path was named after Nishida Kitano, one of Japan’s most famous philosophers.
 He would often take strolls along the path whenever he needed to take a break from working on deep philosophical problems.